mmuratarat/mmuratarat.github.io/_posts/2020-07-19-columnar_storage.md

 ![](https://github.com/mmuratarat/mmuratarat.github.io/blob/master/_posts/images/orc_format.png?raw=true)

-In order to understand the difference between row-based and column based formats, these two illustrations might be helpful.
+In order to understand the difference between row-based and column-based data storage format, these two illustrations might be very helpful.

 Imagine the data values from the four columns of a table represented as different colored boxes: